 (otherwise known as The Ministry of Ungentlemanly Warfare).
 The SOE was set up by Churchill to "set Europe ablaze", and it included - among others - Christopher Lee and Ian Fleming, making it the obvious inspiration for the James Bond

 series.
 So there's a good reason that Lee was cast in one of the film versions.
 After the War, he also became a Nazi Hunter

-, hunting down War Criminals due to being fluent in both Finnish and German.
+, hunting down War Criminals due to being fluent in both French and German.